AnNOtis/FullStackEngineerChallenge/README.md

 ### Server Side

-Server code are under `/server` folder.
+The server code is under the `/server` folder.
 It's a standard Rails application with API mode.

 Here is the database design: